infi-nl/coding-dojo-fsharp/README.md

 ## Type Provider Treasure Hunt ##

-You will access data from different sources using the F# [F# Data library](http://fsharp.github.io/FSharp.Data/).
+You will access data from different sources using the [F# Data library](http://fsharp.github.io/FSharp.Data/).
 In the first exercise of the assignment you will access an API and in the second you will read data from an XML-file.

 The original Dojo contains five extra exercises, but the first two exercises will give you a good impression of the concept.